Echigo-Tsumari Art Field 2026

 • Shedding House

-[Opening days] April 25 (Sat) – November 8 (Sun) Closed on Tuesdays and Wednesdays (except holidays) *Open to hotel guests only
+[Open] April 25 (Sat) – November 8 (Sun); Closed on Tuesdays and Wednesdays (except holidays) *Open exclusively to hotel guests

 • Dream House